oceanum/zarrio/docs/source/examples.rst

 Usage Examples
 ============

-This section provides practical examples of using zarrify for various scenarios.
+This section provides practical examples of using zarrio for various scenarios.

 Basic Conversion
 ------------------